 Well, we here are some of the most important things you should definitely look at before deciding on a colocation provider.

 Location, location, and location.
 One of the most important factors to take into account when you’re a colocation provider is the physical location of its data center.
-See, if the data center is far from your headquarters, your IT team will spend the majority of the workday on the road, which isn’t ideal.
+What do you think will happen if the data center is far from your headquarters?
+Yes, your IT team will spend the majority of the workday on the road, which isn’t ideal.

-Of course, this is a far less important concern if your team doesn’t need to access your servers and hardware frequently.
+Of course, this is a far less important concern.
+But that is in case your team doesn’t need to access your servers and hardware frequently.

 Service Level Agreement